MileHacker Logo

 • The basilica is readily accessible by cable car (Téléphérique) from Bologhine, for scenic views during the ride.

-• The view of the city and bay from its terrace is stunning, especially at sunset, a popular spot for photography.
+• The view of the city and cove from its terrace is stunning, notably at sundown, a well-liked place for photography.

 The basilica is known for its fusion of Christian and Muslim artistic elements, symbolized by the inscription "Notre Dame d'Afrique, priez pour nous et pour les Musulmans" (Our Lady of Africa, pray for us and for the Muslims).